Britain tells banks to prepare for pandemic debt pile

 "We can't allow this to become a replay of the 2008 crisis where the treatment of some small business borrowers did such serious damage to people and to trust in financial services," Randell said.

+UK Finance Chief Executive Stephen Jones said companies should consider their ability to repay before asking for a loan.
-The pandemic's impact on markets has added to questions about the value of some high cost and risky investment products, including those sold through "long and expensive distribution chains", he said.

-"We will be saying more about the issue of high risk investments in the near future."
+Randell said the pandemic's impact on markets had added to questions about the value of some high-cost and riskier investment products, he said, adding: "We will be saying more about the issue of high-risk investments in the near future."

-There is also a need to "redesign the system" so that "polluting firms" that break the rules pay for the consequences, rather than being mutualised across the industry, he said.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))